tknuutin/silly/README.md

 ## Adding content

-Modify or add `.json` files in server/content/.
+Modify or add `.json` files in `server/content/`.
+Some sort of format documentation can be found in the `types/` folder.

+Type check content with `gulp typecheck` (requires `tsc` in the path):

+`gulp typecheck --file server/content/core/area-bedroom.json --type area`